top of page

 What is the difference between level 2, 3B, 3G, 3A?

-A level 3G (Generalist) resident is considered overall cognitively well, but physically frail.
-Physically, the resident requires more supervision and assistance with their daily tasks of living.
+A level 3G (Generalist Care) resident is considered overall cognitively well, but physically frail.
+Physically, the resident requires more supervision and assistance with their daily tasks of living than what you would normally see in a level 2.
 They might be considered a high fall risk, or might not be comfortable walking long distances, or maybe there is a combination of medical conditions that require additional attention.
-They might need the assistance of 1 person to get in/out of bed, while walking, transferring, etc. To be assessed as a 3G, the client must be able to walk with a 1-person assist or better, otherwise they might be assessed as 3A if they require 2-person assist (see 3A description).
-Level 3 clients receive a 3:1 staffing ratio, which ensure they have additional time for their growing needs.
-Level 3G residents can have some dementia, however, it is not considered advanced or dominant in their assessment.
+They might need the assistance of 1 person to get in/out of bed, while walking, transferring, etc; they are still considered mobile however.
+Level 3 clients receive a 3:1 staffing ratio, which ensures they have additional time for their growing needs.
+Level 3G residents can have some mild or early dementia/confusion; it is not considered advanced or dominant in their assessment.
+It falls under "pleasantly confused", but not disruptive to others.

 A level 3A resident is considered non-ambulatory; they often are unable to walk, or they require a 2-person assist to transfer/walk.
+They might have a combination of complex medical conditions, resulting in a 3A assessment.
 This level is designated for Nursing Home placement only.
 Residents are assessed as needing 24/7 nursing care.
 If a client is assessed as a 3A, they will not be able to explore a Specialized Care Home.
+If a client entered a Specialized Care Home under another level, they might deteriorate to become a 3A client.
+With the appropriate approvals, they might be able to remain in their home of choice under the "Aging in Home" process.
+This may be explored on an individual basis.

 Once I have chosen The Briarlea, what is the next step?

 You might have visited many homes in order to identify the perfect option for your family.
 If you have selected The Briarlea, please notify us for information on our room availability.
 We might have a room available at this time, or add you to our waiting list.
 To ensure placement when a room becomes available, please make sure you have your Social Development assessment completed.
 This is often a lenghty process and may prevent your from securing a licensed level 2/3 room.
 Please contact Social Development at 1-833-733-7835 as soon as possible to begin the assessment process.
 You do not require a Social Development assessment for an assisted-living apartment or a private room.
-An assessment is required in order to occupy a licensed bed.
+An assessment is however required in order to occupy a licensed bed.

 What is the process for those on a waiting list?